 We appreciate these questions for a couple of reasons: 1) We took great care in thinking through fluency development in the design of the curriculum, and we are eager to share how we did it, and 2) We realize that the way we have incorporated fluency development is different from most curricula, and it may be difficult to recognize.

 To outline how the IM K–5 Math™ curriculum focuses on fluency, we have a four-part series of blog posts.
 This first post is a deep dive into our Grade 1 course to show how students develop addition and subtraction fluency within 10.
 The next post will highlight the development of procedural fluency with addition and subtraction algorithms.
-The final post will show the progression of fluency development in multiplication and division.
+The final 2 posts will show the progression of fluency development in multiplication and division.

 We hope that this series of blog posts serves to bring to light the intentional design that supports students’ progress toward fluency over time, both within and across the grades.
 Also included are ways for teachers track and assess students’ math fluency development over the course of the school year.